John Warren, 3rd Baron de Tabley: Life

 Poetry, however, was his first and last passion, and to that he devoted the best energies of his life.
 Lord de Tabley's first impulse towards poetry came from his friend George Fortescue, with whom he shared a close companionship during his Oxford days, and whom he lost, as Tennyson lost Hallam, within a few years of their taking their degrees.
 Fortescue was killed by falling from the mast of Lord Drogheda's yacht in November 1859, and this gloomy event plunged Tabley into a deep depression.
 Between 1859 and 1862 he issued four little volumes of pseudonymous verse (by G. F. Preston), in the production of which he had been greatly stimulated by the sympathy of Fortescue.
 Once more he assumed a pseudonym: his Praeterita (1863) bearing the name of William Lancaster.

 In the next year he published Eclogues and Monodramas, followed in 1865 by Studies in Verse.
-These volumes all displayed technical grace and much natural beauty; but it was not till the publication of Philoctetes in 1866 that Tabley met with any wide recognition.
+These volumes all displayed technical grace and much natural beauty; but it was not until the publication of Philoctetes in 1866 that Tabley met with any wide recognition.
 Philoctetes bore the initials M.A., which, to the author's dismay, were interpreted as meaning Matthew Arnold.
 He at once disclosed his identity, and received the congratulations of his friends, among whom were Tennyson, Browning and Gladstone.

 In 1867 he published Orestes, in 1870 Rehearsals and in 1873 Searching the Net.
 These last two bore his own name, John Leicester Warren.
 He was somewhat disappointed by their lukewarm reception, and when in 1876 The Soldier of Fortune, a drama on which he had bestowed much careful labor, proved a complete failure, he retired altogether from the literary arena.